LanguageMachines/PICCL/README.md

       --distance INT           Levenshtein/edit distance (default: 2)
-      --clip INT               Limit the number of variants per word (default: 10) --corpusfreqlist FILE    Corpus frequency list (skips the first step that would compute one for you)
+      --clip INT               Limit the number of variants per word (default: 10) --corpusfreqlist FILE    Corpus frequency list (skips the first step that would compute one for you) --low INT                skip entries from the anagram file shorter than 'low' characters. (default=5) --high INT               skip entries from the anagram file longer than 'high' characters. (default=35) --chainclean BOOLINT     enable chain clean or not (1 = on, 0 = off, default)

 An example of invoking an OCR workflow for English is provided below, it assumes the sample data are installed in the ``corpora/`` directory.
 It OCRs the ``OllevierGeets.pdf`` file, which contains scanned image data, therefore we choose the